Ghiftee/blogapp/README.md

 - Set up association between models.
 - Make currenty data available to all controllers.

+## Milestone 5:

+- Use preprocessed HTML file with embedded Ruby code.
+- Use layouts and templates for shared content
+- Implement the design from the sneak peek wireframes.

 ## Built With
 - Ruby
 - Ruby on rails